 While pneumatics technology has been used in the transport industry for some time, the latest generation of specially developed valves, cylinders and filtration and regulation units are enabling operators to meet specific design requirements and increase the efficiency and reliability of their vehicles.
 By working with a global solutions provider that can combine pneumatics with other technologies such as hydraulics and electromechanics, operators can increase their profitability considerably, sourcing complete automation and control systems from a single supplier.

-Dave Walker is a market development manager, Transportation, Parker Hannifin’s Automation Group Europe.
+Dave Walker is a market development manager, Rail Transportation, Parker Hannifin’s Motion Systems Group, Europe.

 Other related topics on Pneumatics include: